DanielCondeTorres/YAP-TAZ-TEAD/README.md

 - Convert it to [.mol](https://www.aatbio.com/tools/smiles-to-mol-converter).
 If you have access to [ChemDraw3D](https://revvitysignals.com/products/research/chemdraw)
 - Use [Avogadro](https://sourceforge.net/projects/avogadro/files/latest/download) to add hydrogens and obtain a good structure and save the file as a .mol2 file of the structure
 - Obtain the topolgy from [CGenFF](https://app.cgenff.com/login) or [acpype](https://github.com/alanwilter/acpype)
+> [!NOTE]
+Remember to convert the .top file to a valid .itp file
 ### Doing the docking.
  You can use [Autodock Vina](https://vina.scripps.edu/downloads/) or [AutoDock](https://autodock.scripps.edu) and follow the [tutorial](https://autodock-vina.readthedocs.io/en/latest/docking_basic.html), also install [meeko](https://meeko.readthedocs.io/en/release-doc/installation.html) and [rdkit](https://www.rdkit.org).
  Use [MGLTools](https://ccsb.scripps.edu/mgltools/downloads/) to obtain the .pdbqt file